Code360In/katacoda-scenarios-32/flask-api/step1.md

 </pre>

 Open a second terminal (T2).

 Add a book by running the following command in T2.

-`curl -X POST -d book.json http://localhost/books/`{{execute T2}}
+`curl -X POST -d @book.json -H "Content-Type: application/json" http://localhost:5000/books`{{execute T2}}

 The above command generates an HTTP POST request to the /books endpoint with the following JSON object with the header `content-type=application/json`.

+You may use the HTTP request and response with -v option.
+`curl -v -X POST -d @book.json -H "Content-Type: application/json" http://localhost:5000/books`{{execute T2}}

 If you are using Chrome browser, you may use REST API client such as [POSTMAN](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop/related?hl=en) or [Advanced REST client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo).
 Generate a HTTP post request to https://[[HOST_SUBDOMAIN]]-5000-[[KATACODA_HOST]].environments.katacoda.com/books and specify  the HTTP header ```content-type=application/json```{{copy}}.